PSanetra/cc-helm-charts/charts/keycloakx/README.md

 Alternatively one can append custom JVM options by setting the `JAVA_OPTS_APPEND` environment variable.

-### Database Setup

-By default, Bitnami's [PostgreSQL](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart is deployed and used as database.
-Please refer to this chart for additional PostgreSQL configuration options.

 #### Using an External Database

 The Keycloak Docker image supports various database types.